-The first integer T denotes the number of test cases.
+The first integer T denotes the number of testcases.
 For every test case, there are 2 lines of input.
 The first line consists of 4 integers: denoting the co-ordinates of the 2 points of the first rectangle.
 The first integer denotes the x co-ordinate and the second integer denotes the y co-ordinate of the left topmost corner of the first rectangle.
 The next two integers are the x and y co-ordinates of right bottom corner.
-Similarly, the second line denotes the cordinates of the two points of the second rectangle.
+Similarly, the second line denotes the cordinates of the two points of the second rectangle in similar fashion.

 1 <= T <= 10